coreruleset/documentation/content/development/crs_toolchain.md

 ### With the Binary

-Alternatively, one of the pre-built binaries can be downloaded from GitHub.
+The best way to get the tool is using one of the pre-built binaries from GitHub.
 Navigate to the [latest release](https://github.com/coreruleset/crs-toolchain/releases/latest) and download the package of choice along with the `crs-toolchain-checksums.txt` file.
 To verify the integrity of the binary/archive, navigate to the directory where the two files are stored and verify that the checksum matches:

 ```bash
 cd ~/Downloads